Term Sheets: Economic Terms

-Blended Preference/Pari Passu: (means "side-by-side" in Latin), all of the series of preferred shares receive equally (i.e., they share pro-ratably until all preferences are received)
+Blended Preference/Pari Passu: (means "side-by-side" in Latin), all of the series of preferred shares receive their preferences equally (i.e., share pro-ratably until all preferences are received)

-The "liquidation preference overhang" is the amount of money that is needed in a liquidity event to pay all the liquidation preferences before the common stock (founders and employees) receive anything.
-If the company is sold for less than the liquidation preference overhang, the founders will receive nothing unless there is a carve-out for the founders (or a management carve-out for the executives).
+The "liquidation preference overhang" is the amount of money that is needed in a liquidity event to pay all the liquidation preferences before the common stock receive anything.
+If the company is sold for less than the liquidation preference overhang, the founders and workers will receive nothing unless there is a carve-out for the founders (or the existing executives).

-The redemption right gives investors the right to repayment of the investment amount at a future date or upon a triggering event (for example, a material adverse change in the company).
-This right mitigates the risk that the company has not provided the investors a ROI because it is either not successful and therefore an undesirable acquisition target (no exit), or so successful that it can continue operating as an ongoing company without needing to public or be acquired (again, no exit).
-Without an exit event, the investors will just hold shares in a company for an indefinite period of time.
-Investors typically want a large ROI, not to a long-term investment).
+The redemption right is a right to repayment of the investment amount at a future date or upon a triggering event (e.g., a material adverse change in the company).
+This right mitigates the risk that the company will not provide the investor a return because it is either not successful and not a desirable acquisition target (no exit), or it is so successful that it can continue operating as an ongoing company without needing to go public or be acquired (again, no liquidity or exit).
+Without an exit event, the investors will just hold shares in the company for indefinitely and investors desire a large ROI, not to a long-term investment.

-The investors may also want a redemption right if the investment occurs late in the VC fund's lifecycle (typically 10 years) and there may not be enough time for an exit event to occur.
-This way, the investors receive their money back before the fund closes and the investment is written off.
+The investors may also want a redemption right if the investment occurs late in the fund's lifecycle (typically 10 years) and there will likely not be enough time for an exit event to occur.
+This way, the investors receive their money back before the fund closes and the transaction is written off as a bad investment.

-Note: VCs will push for redemption rights more when the startup market is risky.
-A redemption right is a bad signal for future investors and could be viewed as a debt liability and cause issues with existing or future lenders to the company (and could cause the company to be viewed as insolvent).
-If the redemption right non-negotiable, it should be pushed off as far into the future as possible and should be based on time, not certain events because startups are unpredictable it may be difficult to pivot without triggering the redemption right.
+Note: VCs may push for redemption rights when the startup market is risky.
+The right is a bad signal for future investors and may be viewed as a debt liability which could cause issues with existing or future lenders (the company is viewed as insolvent).
+If a redemption right non-negotiable, it should at least be pushed off as far into the future as possible and should be based on time, not events because startups are unpredictable it may need to pivot without triggering the redemption right.

 Anti-dilution provisions protect investors when a subsequent financing is valued lower than the current round (a down round).
 These protections are almost always included on the term sheet (nonnegotiable) and will be either ratchet-based anti-dilution or weighted-average anti-dilution (negotiable).

-Full Ratchet-Anti-Dilution: if the company issues shares at a lower price in the future, then the conversion price of the existing preferred is simply reduced to the price at which the new shares are issued. e.g: If the Series A preferred stock is $2.00 per share, and stock is later issued at $1.00 per share in the down round; this series' conversion price (into common) will be $1.00 instead of $2.00.
+Full Ratchet-Anti-Dilution: if the company issues shares at a lower price in the future, the as-converted to common price of the existing preferred is simply reduced to the same price as the new shares. e.g: the Series A preferred stock is $2 per share, and stock is later issued at $1 per share; this Series A conversion price (into common) will be $1 instead of $2.

-Weighted-Average Anti-Dilution: rather than just reducing the price of the Series A (in the ratchet-based approach), the weighted-average takes the number of shares issued in the lower priced funding round when considering the repricing.
+Weighted-Average Anti-Dilution: rather than just reducing the price of the Series A (in the ratchet-based approach), the weighted-average takes into account the number of shares issued in the lower priced round when considering the repricing.

-Broad-Based Weighted-Average Anti-Dilution: (most common) the common stock outstanding (including the preferred on as-converted basis) and all stock that could be obtained (options, warrants, etc.) are included in the calculation.
+Broad-Based Weighted-Average Anti-Dilution: (most common) the common stock outstanding (including all preferred on as-converted to common basis) and all stock that could be obtained (options, warrants, etc.) are included in the calculation.

 Narrow-Based Weighted-Average Anti-Dilution: only current outstanding stock is used in the calculation.